Welding Table Top Thickness Guide: 1/4

 What thickness steel should a welding table top be?

-1/4" is standard for most light-to-medium fabrication when supported by a proper substructure, while 3/8" or thicker is warranted for heavy-duty industrial environments where workpieces exceed 300 kg.
+1/4" is standard for most light-to-medium fabrication when supported by a proper substructure, while 3/8" or thicker is warranted for heavy-duty industrial environments.
 The substructure design — rib depth, spacing, and welding quality — matters as much as the plate thickness itself.

 What is the best steel for a welding table top?